-Brighella: Without the smoke, my smoke, and the meat too, the bread would just been bread.
+Brighella: Without the smoke, my smoke, and the meat too, the bread would just have been bread.
 It would have been nothing.
 Besides, you don’t eat bread and smoke like he did.

 Harlequin: What?
 How are you supposed to eat bread?

 Brighella: You should have seen him.
 He married the bread and smoke together, like newlyweds, the smoke rising from my meat.
 He’s a thief, a ragamuffin!

 Harlequin: Me, a thief?
 I am not a thief.
 I’m a food connoisseur…I respect good food.
 A thief is someone who steals.
 I didn’t steal anything.

 Balanzone: If you are not a thief, then you are just a ragamuffin?

 Harlequin: Well, yes, I am wearing some rags.
 (He indicate his clothing) Who’s denying it?